ardunn/dex/README.md

 # `dion` - a productivity system

 #### dion is an ultra-minimal and opinionated productivity system (and CLI tool).
 It tells you what to work on and when.
 You can also create, edit, and view tasks.
 Use `dion` to get more done in less time with less organization overhead.
+It is an out-of-the-box usable, optionally programmaticm kanban-ish free productivity CLI which you have absolute control over.

 ![dion](./assets/dionysus.jpg)
 ###### `dion` is named after the Greek god of fertility and productivity, Dionysus.